-Built as an airstrip by U.S. troops during World War II, Bora Bora's tiny airport is located on Motu Mute and accommodates several daily Air Tahiti turbo-prop flights from Faa'a International Airport in Papeete and the smaller airport on Moorea, as well as connections from several other Tahitian islands.
+On Bora Bora, the airport and most of the resorts are located on motus—small, sandy islets.
+Built as an airstrip by U.S. troops during World War II, the tiny airport is located on Motu Mute and accommodates several daily Air Tahiti turbo-prop flights from Faa'a International Airport in Papeete and the smaller airport on Moorea, as well as connections from several other Tahitian islands.

-Again, passengers deplane via stairways onto the tarmac and then follow the welcoming sound of Tahitian music into the small open-air terminal, where a fragrant Tiare blossom lei (they smell divine and you can never have too many) is placed around their necks.
+Passengers deplane via stairways onto the tarmac and then follow the welcoming sound of Tahitian music into the small open-air terminal, where a fragrant Tiare blossom lei is placed around their necks.

-Unlike on Tahiti and Moorea, most resorts on Bora Bora are not located on the island proper, but rather on the ring of small motus that surround it - giving most resorts amazing lagoon and Mt.
-Otemanu views.
-Thus, transport is primarily via boat.
+Unlike on Tahiti and Moorea, most resorts on Bora Bora are not located on the island proper, but rather on the ring of small motus that surround it.
+For this reason, you will travel from the airport to your resort via boat.
 Most resorts have private motorboats that will pick up guests at up Bora Bora airport and deliver them right to the resort's dock (travelers should arrange this in advance).
-Another option is to take the ferry to the port village of Vaitape, where land transport is available to the resorts that are located on the main island rather than a private motu.
+For resorts located on the main island, there is the option is to take the ferry to the port village of Vaitape, where land transport is available to individual resorts.

 There are few taxis on Bora Bora, but as on Tahiti and Moorea, the Le Truck public transport system operates around the main road that encircles the island.
 Rental cars are available (inquire at your resort) and lagoon excursions via motorboat, catamaran or outrigger canoe can be arranged.
 Helicopters can also be hired for island tours.

 Most activities on Bora Bora involve the ocean.
-Snorkeling and scuba diving in and around the lagoon of Bora Bora are popular activities.
-Many species of sharks and rays inhabit the surrounding body of water.
-There are a few dive operators on the island offering manta ray dives and also shark-feeding dives.
+Snorkeling and scuba diving are popular activities and are ideal for those looking to catch a glimps of some of the many species of sharks and rays that inhabit the lagoon.
+There are a few dive operators on the island offering manta ray and shark-feeding dives.